 The heavier your envelope, the more postage you’ll need to mail it, so opt for lighter- weight paper stock.
 Reducing the number of enclosure cards and embellishments (such as a heavy cardstock backing) can also help reduce your total envelope weight.

-Yes, we know we are biased, but buying your wedding invitations at an online retailer like Zola is kind of a no-brainer.
-Not only are our invitations truly affordable, they come in tons of different styles (so everyone is certain to find something they love) and offer a lot of customization, so you can craft a message that’s unique to you.
+Yes, we know we are biased, but buying your wedding stationery at an online retailer like Zola is kind of a no-brainer.
+Not only are our invitations truly affordable, they come in tons of different styles from rustic wedding invitations to modern and vintage.
+We’re certain you’ll find a design you love, otherwise explore a variety of customization options that allow you to craft a message that’s unique to you.
 With add-on details like rounded corners, photo-uploading, free recipient and return addressing, and matching RSVP cards, enclosure cards, thank you cards, programs, menus, AND wedding websites, you can seriously check off so many items on your invitation list in one fell swoop.
 And since we all know that time truly is money, you can’t beat that kind of savings.